Trustpilot

 Module Details - How Will It Work?

-To achieve the HNC in Operations Engineering you need to complete eight units in total.
-This includes 3 mandatory core units, and 5 mandatory specialist units.
-This offers learners a broad introduction to in these specialist areas, which can help prepare you for subject specialisation at Level 5.
+To achieve the HNC in Operations Engineering you need to complete 8 units in total.
+This includes 4 mandatory core units, and 4 optional units This offers learners a broad introduction to in these specialist areas, which can help prepare you for subject specialisation at Level 5.
 As you conduct further research into the HNC, it is strongly recommended that you take a look below at the units you will need to study.
 By clicking on the unit title, you will be redirected to the official Pearson BTEC unit specification, and below many of the units, you will see samples from our course workbooks.

 The mathematics that is delivered in this unit is directly applicable to the engineering and manufacturing industry, and it will help to increase learners’ knowledge of the broad underlying principles within this discipline.